Molesey F.C.: Pre-merger

 The original Molesey club was established by former Corinthian player James Jenkinson Knox in autumn 1892 under the name Hampton Court and East Molesey Association Football Club.
 Their first match was played on 24 September against Barnes, with the new club winning 14–5.
 They were renamed the Molesey Football Club in 1896, but following Knox's death a series of clubs emerged, including Molesey Athletic and Molesey St Mary's, before Molesey St Paul's was formed in 1905.
 The club absorbed Molesey Football Club in 1911 and became Molesey & St Paul's United, before being renamed Molesey Football Club.
 The club joined the Surrey Junior League in 1920 and won Section 3 in their first season, going on to win the championship playoffs with a 100 win over Godalming Federation.
 They also won the Surrey Junior Cup and the Surrey Junior Charity Cup.

 Molesey then moved up to Division One of the Southern Suburban League.
 However, the cost of travelling led to the club resigning from the league after a single season, dropping into the Kingston & District League.
-The remainder of the 1920s was a successful period for the club as they won the league and the Teck Cup four times, the Surrey Junior Charity Cup three times in a row between 1926–27 and 1928–29, the Chambers Cup twice and the League Cup once.
+The remainder of the 1920s was a successful period for the club as they won the league and the Teck Cup four times, the Surrey Junior Charity Cup in three consecutive seasons (1926–27 to 1928–29), the Chambers Cup twice and the League Cup once.
 In the 1933 the club moved up to the Central Division of the Surrey Intermediate League.
-In 1939 another merger saw Molesey and Molesey Athletic of the Kingston & District League amalgamate to form Molesely United.
+In 1939 another merger saw Molesey and Molesey Athletic of the Kingston & District League amalgamate to form Molesey United.
 The new club played in the Kingston & District League, winning it in 1939–40 and 1940–41.

 West Molesey Old Boys was formed in 1927 and entered the Kingston & District League, going on to win the league in 1933–34.
 After winning the Teck Cup in 1934–35, they moved up to the Surrey Intermediate League in 1936 and won the Surrey Intermediate Charity Cup in 1937–38.